Oshikoto regional governor unhappy about slow collection of animal fodder

 Martin Endjala

-The Oshikoto regional governor, Penda Ya Ndakolo expressed concerns over the slow pace of the collection of fodder donated to the regional council intended for farmers struggling with drought.
+The Oshikoto Regional Governor, Penda Ya Ndakolo, has raised concerns about the slow collection of fodder donated to the regional council for farmers affected by drought.

 In an interview with the Windhoek Observer, Ya Ndakolo said upon seeing a video circulating on social media by one of the animal fodder beneficiaries calling on others to come and collect the fodder, he spoke with the regional council chairperson, who assured him that all 11 constituency councils are well informed.